Atanda1/contracts-docs/docs/guides/GatewayOrders.md

 # Gateway Orders

-In this guide, we would create an off-ramp order to convert USDT to Nigerian naira(NGN).
+In this guide, we will create an off-ramp order to convert USDT to Nigerian naira(NGN).

 ## Setup
-To create an off-ramp order, we have to first import certain values from `ethers` and define both the stablecoin's token contract and paycrest's gateway contract.
+To create an off-ramp order, we have to first import certain values from `ethers` and define both the stablecoin's token contract and Paycrest's gateway contract.

 In this example, we're performing the transaction on the `arbitrum` network and we're using the appropriate contract addresses and `ABI` per contract.
-We then define variables for the transaction's exchange rate and user's bank account.
+We then define variables for the transaction's exchange rate and the user's bank account.

 ### Import Values
 ```